OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 do this, make sure it is loaded into the layer list of the main `GIS Layer Manager` window, right click on its name and select "Set computation region from selected map(s)".
 You will notice the Layer Manage tab will switch to a text console to display the new settings.
-Click on the "*Map layers*" tab at the bottom to get back to the layer list.
+Click on the "*Layers*" tab at the bottom to get back to the layer list.

 In the `Raster` menu select :menuselection:`Terrain analysis --> Compute